-Remind the students to only share their work with their close friends or family.
+Reminder: If puzzles are sharable, remind the students to only share their work with their close friends or family.
 For more information watch or show the class Pause and Think Online - Video.

 Having students write about what they learned, why it's useful, and how they feel about it can help solidify any knowledge they obtained today and build a review sheet for them to look to in the future.